madhan96p/shrish-travels/Readme.md

 <h2>📦 Project Overview</h2>
 <p>
-  ShRish Travels is a complete online booking platform for a local travel business in Chennai — built for speed, simplicity, and smart automation.
+  Shrish Travels is a complete online booking platform for a local travel business in Chennai — built for speed, simplicity, and smart automation.
   This project handles both front-end presentation and back-end integration (Google Sheets, WhatsApp API), all without a paid backend.
 </p>